 It is the Agency’s policy to request that all requests be in writing in order for the Agency to provide clarity as to the scope of the request and to create appropriate documentation for monitoring, time and cost.
 If a request is broadly worded, the Agency may confer with the person making the request to try to better understand the particular records the requester is seeking.
 Narrowing a request will limit the expenditure of Agency resources, may help to avoid any unnecessary costs, and may permit the Agency to respond in a shorter time period.

 You may submit your request via our electronic form (below), by mail or special carrier (UPS, FedEx, etc), or by email.
-Your request should include the following your full name, phone number, email address, your organization’s name (if applicable), a description of the public records sought, being as specific as possible, and whether the request is for inspection of the public records, copies of the public records or both.
+Your request should include the following your full name, phone number, email address, your organization’s name (if applicable) and a description of the public records sought, being as specific as possible.
 If you are requesting inspection, we will make documents available at the Agency’s physical address during regular business hours with a member of the Agency staff present during the inspection.